areenberg/RelSys/README.md

 ## Python (Linux)

 We have created a Python module for Linux with `pybind11`.
-Head to the directory `Python/Linux/`, or run `wget https://github.com/areenberg/RelSys/blob/development/Python/Linux/relsys.cpython-310-x86_64-linux-gnu.so` to download the SO-file for the module.
+Run `git clone https://github.com/areenberg/RelSys.git` and head to the directory `Python/Linux/` to get the SO-file for the module.

 Start by importing the module,